+1.1.
 Setting system environment

-Make sure your system environment is set correctly, check Appendix B.
+Make sure your system environment is set correctly under the chosen version of OpenFOAM[®] (e.g. V7.0 and v1906), check Appendix B Part A.

+1.2.
 Copying tutorial

-Open a terminal and copy the elbow tutorial from the following path to your working directory (see Appendix A for using a terminal in Linux):
+Open a terminal and copy the elbow tutorial from the following path to your working directory (see Appendix A for running a terminal in Linux):